 The Dystonia Medical Research Foundation (DMRF) Canada is pleased to offer a two-year clinical and research fellowship to support the training of exceptionally qualified physicians in preparation for their career in movement disorders with a focus on dystonia and a special competence in use of botulinum toxins.

 The goal of this program is to encourage growth and support of the field of movement disorders in Canada, with a focus on dystonia to support dystonia patients.
-Canadian citizenship is not a requirement; however, in the selection, preference will be given to candidates who express the intent to practice in Canada.

 The applicant must have a mentor at the institution with clinical expertise in dystonia, who will develop a mentorship plan for the fellow.
 To become eligible, an institution must provide information on the training environment, program curriculum, available resources and the expected amount of exposure to patients with dystonia.

 All applications would be reviewed by members of the DMRF Canada Clinical Fellowship Review Committee.
 Selection criteria will include the following: